Hydraulic tappet

+Description

-The hydraulic lifter, situated between the camshaft and each engine's valve, is a hollow steel cylinder encasing an internal piston.
-This piston is held at the outer limit of its travel with a strong spring.
+A valve lifter in an internal combustion engine is situated between the camshaft and each valve.
+A solid valve lifter is just that, in effect a metal spacer to transmit force and motion from the camshaft to the valvetrain).
+A hydraulic valve lifter is a hollow steel cylinder encasing an internal piston.
+The piston is held at the outer limit of its travel with a strong spring.
 The lobed camshaft rhythmically presses against the lifter, which transmits the motion to the engine valve in one of two ways: